smart-edge-open/ido-specs/doc/core-network/openness_ngc.md

 * The consumer provides a notificationURI in the AF NB API where it wants to receive the notifications.
 This URI can be HTTP/HTTPS.
 AF is the client in this case and would send the notifications to the notification URI through POST request
 * The consumer requests for websocket delivery in the AF NB API to which AF responds with websocketURI.
 Consumer uses this URI to establish the connection.
 The notifications are delivered over the websocket connection.

-For one Policy Authorization request, consumer can choose either HTTP(s)/Websockets delivery but not both.
+For a given Policy Authorization request, consumer can choose either HTTP(s)/Websockets delivery but not both.
 The flow is described in - [Policy Authorization Notification for UP_PATH_CHANGE](#6-policy-authorization-notification-for-up_path_change)

 ### Network Exposure Function